 – Keep all your important documents in one safe place, available at any moment.

 – If you need additional help on moving day, ask friends or relatives to give you a hand.
 Gather as many volunteers as possible, as there will be a lot of heavy lifting and hauling.

 – Have your car serviced and prepared for the move.

-– Return items you have borrowed once.
+– Return items you have borrowed from your friends, local library…

 – Make sure to have enough cash to pay and tip the movers.
 If you are pleased with their performance, it’s only normal to reward them accordingly.